carpentries-incubator/study-groups/_episodes/00-introduction.md

 Responsible for ensuring that the key points of the discussion are noted.
 They may do this all themselves or call for help from others e.g. the Group Facilitator.
 It is important that the Notetaker is also able to contribute to the discussion, so the Discussion Lead should cover notes when the Notetaker is speaking.
 The Notetaker also ensures that a copy of the notes is uploaded to the carpentries-incubator/study-groups GitHub repository before the start of the next session.

+At least one **Group Facilitator**, a person with experience of the lesson development process and infrastructure, will also be present at each discussion.

 {% include links.md %}